wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 This means that for mobile operating systems, there is a choice to enrol a device for MDM, typically used for corporate devices, where administrators will have full control of the device, or users must use an approved client app (where app protection policy can be applied), typically used for personal devices.
 This can be combined with policy [REF-08](#require-app-protection-policy-or-compliant-device-for-exchange-and-sharepoint-for-all-mobile-devices), to further restrict access to supported apps that have App Protection policies enforced.

 ### Why is this useful? <!-- omit in toc -->
-This allows you to only allow access on devices where you're able to verify the security, such as requiring encryption in an [Endpoint Manager Compliance policy][em-config] or using an approved app, also requiring app encryption from an [Endpoint Manager App Protection policy][em-config], so you can keep data safe when accessed on these devices.
+This restricts access to devices where you're able to verify the security, such as requiring encryption in an [Endpoint Manager Compliance policy][em-config] or using an approved app (which could have app encryption from an [Endpoint Manager App Protection policy][em-config]), so you can keep data safe when accessed on these devices.

 There is an important distinction here though, as these approved apps could have an app protection policy applied, but if one isn't applied, access is still granted.